|Rewards Rating:||4.1 / 5|

 Other Notable Features: 15 elite qualifying nights each year (qualifies you for silver status), no foreign transaction fees, trip delay reimbursement, purchase protection, baggage delay insurance, lost luggage reimbursement, trip delay reimbursement, purchase protection, Visa Signature Concierge

 Cardholders looking to earn loyalty program points without paying an annual fee should squeeze a fair bit of value out of the Marriott Bonvoy Bold Credit Card, especially since it’s one of the few no-annual-fee hotel rewards card options.
 The Bonvoy Bold stands offers a solid set of perks, including a fast track to silver status for Marriott Bonvoy members.
 That said, frequent guests of Marriott hotels hoping to stack up points toward a free hotel stay may have a hard time earning points on everyday spending.

-Based on Bankrate’s latest point valuations, which peg the value of Marriott points at around 0.7 cents apiece on average, we estimate the current bonus of 30,000 points is worth around $210 in Marriott hotel stays — amazing value for a no-annual-fee rewards card, but somewhat subpar compared to competing no-annual-fee travel cards’ welcome offers.
+Based on Bankrate’s latest point valuations, which peg the value of Marriott points at around 0.7 cents apiece on average, we estimate the current bonus of up to 100,000 points is worth around $800 in Marriott hotel stays — amazing value for a no-annual-fee rewards card, but somewhat subpar compared to competing no-annual-fee travel cards’ welcome offers.